Long-term considerations when buying a vacation property

 If you’ve ever been on a vacation that seemed like the perfect slice of paradise, you’ve probably also skimmed through the local real estate ads or willingly had breakfast with a timeshare representative.

 Here we highlight a few considerations to help you make the most of your leisure property—in every sense of the word.

 Asset versus expenditure

 As the saying goes, “buy land—they ain’t making any more of the stuff.”
 Like other forms of real estate, leisure properties can appreciate in value and they can be a valuable tool to build your long-term wealth.

-Many clients are perfectly happy spending most of their vacation time in rental accommodations—some of them are big fans of renting travel trailers, too.
+Many clients are perfectly happy spending most of their vacation time in rental accommodations—some are big fans of renting travel trailers, too.
 There’s also the option to buy a property without regard for its long-term investment prospects, as long as the cost is factored into your long-term financial plan.

 Such choices come down to individual preference.
 Whether you want to see a return on your expenditure plays a big role in selecting the right leisure property.